pwittchen/ReactiveNetwork/README.md

 **Please note**: This method is less efficient than `observeNetworkConnectivity(context)` method, because it opens socket connection with remote host (default is www.google.com) every two seconds with two seconds of timeout and consumes data transfer.
 Use this method if you really need it.
 Optionally, you can unsubscribe subcription right after you get notification that Internet is available and do the work you want in order to decrease network calls.

+#### Customization of observing Internet connectivity

+Methods in this section should be used if they are really needed due to specific use cases.

 If you want to specify your own custom details for checking Internet connectivity, you can use the following method:

 ```java